bricoletc/delfies/paper/paper.md

 classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

+`delfies` also explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres.
+In the second, the assembled genome is 'reduced' and contains telomeres, and reads from the 'complete' genome contain unique non-telomeric sequence.
+By labelling these explicitly, `delfies` allows new downstream applications: for example, when the reduced genome has been assembled, reads from the complete genome can be specifically extracted and used to assemble past the reduced genome (details in the softare repository).

 In addition to breakpoint locations, `delfies` extracts and outputs the sequences around the breakpoints in a Fasta-formatted file.
 This enables searching for motifs specifying breakpoints, e.g. using MEME [@Bailey2015].

-MILTEL was designed to detect telomere addition in the reads only. `delfies` additionally detects breakpoints in which telomeres have been assembled in the genome and reads containing non-telomeric sequence from the 'complete' genome.
-These breakpoints can be used to re-assemble the genome past the 'reduced genome' (details in the softare repository).

 In practical terms, `delfies` has a highly configurable command-line interface, enabling specifying how much to filter read alignments, which regions of the